sukatu/dennislawsvd/README.md

 ## Support

 For support and questions, please contact:
-- Email: support@dennislawsvd.com
+- Email: support@juridence.com
 - Phone: +233 302 123 456

 ---

-**Dennislaw SVD** - Your trusted partner for comprehensive people search and case history discovery.
+**juridence** - Your trusted partner for comprehensive legal intelligence and case history discovery.